-- 17. Throughout the Class period, Defendants have manufactured, marketed, sold, licensed, and/or distributed Visa Vanilla cards throughout New York State in a uniform and similar fashion.
-Visa Vanilla cards are sold to consumers for personal, family, or household purposes at retail stores like CVS, Walgreens, and Walmart. - 18.
-When a consumer purchases a Vanilla card, the consumer pays a one-time "purchase" or "activation" fee of \$5.95, in addition to loading a specific amount of money onto the card. - 19.
-Like other Visa cards, nonreloadable Visa Vanilla cards have a sixteen-digit number associated with the account printed on the front of the cards.
+19. When a consumer purchases a Visa Vanilla card, the consumer pays a one-time "purchase" or "activation" fee of \$5.95, in addition to loading a specific amount of money onto the card.

+20. Like other Visa cards, nonreloadable Visa Vanilla cards have a sixteen-digit number associated with the account printed on the front of the cards.
 Once purchased and loaded with funds, Visa Vanilla cards are not reloadable by the consumer or recipient.
-For these cards, funds are added at the time of purchase between \$5 and \$500.
+Funds are added to Visa Vanilla cards at the time of purchase between \$5 and \$500.
 When the funds are depleted, the consumer cannot add more money and the card becomes worthless.
-Cardholders may check a Visa

-Vanilla card's balance and review past transactions made with the card by entering the sixteen-digit number on the front of the card, the expiration date, and the three-digit CVV number on Vanillagift.com.
+Cardholders may check a Visa Vanilla card's balance and review past transactions made with the card by entering the sixteen-digit number on the front of the card, the expiration date, and the three-digit CVV number on Vanillagift.com.
 Consumers can also obtain this information over the phone.
 Monthly or periodic statements are not sent to purchasers or cardholders.
 Visa Vanilla cards ordinarily do not require a PIN to be entered to complete a purchase.
-If a card terminal or merchant does require a PIN to complete a transaction, a Vanilla cardholder may enter any four-digit number, which then becomes that card's PIN, unless and until it is changed.
+If a card terminal or merchant does require a PIN to complete a transaction, a Visa Vanilla cardholder may enter any four-digit number, which then becomes that card's PIN, unless and until it is changed.